D-dimensional self-gravitating lattice gas in general relativity: Conclusion

 \section{Conclusion}

-In this work, we have investigated the possibility of formation of black hole using a lattice gas equation of state.
-At low density, the later reduces to EOS of classical point particles.
-In the low density limit, the lattice EOS is reduced to those used to describe relativistic neutron star as well as the three eras of the early universe (The inflation era, the radiation dominated era and the matter dominated era).
-Numerical solutions of the TOV equation and the Freidmann equations suggest that the mass and radius of depends strongly on the central pressure.
-More central pressure means more force that can support the gravitational attraction.
-However, in $D=2$, the mass is independent of the central pressure, and hence only compact clusters with finite and constant mass does exist and there is no possibility for black hole to be formed.
-In $D\geq 3$, there is possibility of formation of black hole.
-Our calculations show that the gravity has the stronger effect in $3+1$ dimension than any other dimensions.
-In addition, the lattice model predicts mass that is smaller than the case of the one predicted by the equation of state of classical point particles.
+In this work, we have investigated the possibility of the formation of stellar compact objects using a lattice EOS, and the results are compared to those of the polytropic continuum EOS that has been used in previous studies.
+The ratio $M/R$ of the compact object found here falls within the range of the one reported in the literature \cite{Silbar/Reddy:2003}.
+However, our results for the mass $M$ and radius $R$ are different from the ones that have been found using the standard calculation of GR, because of the effect of exclusion introduced by the lattice.
+At low-density, our analysis reduced neatly to all the results derived previously \cite{Chavanis:2014b,Bakhti/etal:2018}.
+At this limit, the lattice EOS is reduced to those used in the description of relativistic Neutron stars as well as the three eras of the early Universe (The inflation era, the radiation-dominated era, and the matter-dominated era).
+Numerical solutions of the TOV equation suggest that the mass and radius of the compact object depend strongly on the central pressure and it is generally smaller compared to the one found using a polytropic EOS.
+However, in $D=2$, the mass is independent of the central pressure.
+Hence only compact objects with finite and constant masses do exist and there is no possibility for the formation of black holes.
+In $D\geq 3$, there is a possibility for the formation of compact objects with a large mass gap.
+Our calculations show that gravity has a stronger effect in $3+1$ dimensions than any other dimension.
+Beyond a certain mass threshold, the compact object becomes unstable and collapses into a singularity.
+This could be a sign of the formation of a black hole.
 The smaller mass weakens the gravitational attraction and hence the radius is greater compared to the continuous description.
-Calculations based on string theory and quantum gravity point to the existence of black hole in $2+1$ dimension.
-Thus, it is of great interest to see how does the lattice gas equation of state works with models of string theory and quantum gravity.
+Calculations based on string theory and quantum gravity point to the existence of a black hole in $2+1$ dimensional anti-de Sitter space.
+Thus, it is of great interest to see how does the lattice gas EOS work with models of string theory and quantum gravity.
+We expect that models based on string theory and quantum gravity could give some corrections to our model for stellar black hole.
+As a continuation to this work, we are planning to use these advanced models combined with the lattice EOS to study the PBH where the calculation based on the TOV equation is not possible.
+We found that the lattice EOS imposes a lower limit on the mass of the stellar black hole and this could be very promising in studying the evaporation of the PBH and its connection to dark matter.